From FrameWorks to Groundworks

 The other is an effort in Northern New England by the Endowment for Health and Maine Community Foundation to build communications capacity through in-person and online training in reframing aging.

-Who is funding Changing the Initiative in Colorado?
+Who is funding Changing the Narrative in Colorado?

-Janine Vanderburg brings over three decades of experience in community and social change to her role of managing the initiative, and is a certified FrameWorks Institute master trainer.
+Janine Vanderburg brings over three decades of experience in community and social change to her role of leading the initiative, and is a certified FrameWorks Institute master trainer.
 Read more about Janine.

 A core strategy of the Initiative is the use of Change AGEnts—trained volunteers of all ages who will “call-in” ageism, educate their networks in reframing aging, and recognize individuals and organizations that are advancing a positive view of aging and eliminating ageist practices.